 Finally, note that people suspected of gaming fraud can be detained and placed under a citizens’ arrest by casino security until the police arrive.2 These cases may eventually be investigated by Las Vegas Metro’s Financial Crimes Unit.

 See our related article about the Nevada crime of cheating at gambling (NRS 465.083), which is a lesser included offense of NRS 465.070.

 When fighting allegations of gambling fraud in Nevada, defense attorneys draw on many possible strategies to weaken the prosecution’s case.
 The following are some of the more common defenses:

+3.1.
 Unlawful dissemination of racing information

 Nevada has a specific fraud statute making it unlawful to spread insider information about racing with the intent to induce betting or wagering based on the information. it is also a category B felony in Nevada carrying:

-- 1 -- 6 years in Nevada State Prison and/or a maximum $5,000 in fines, AND
+- 1 – 6 years in prison and/or a maximum $5,000 in fines, and

 Also go to the Nevada Gaming Control Board for more information.